iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Inner Product Space.md

 **Remarks**

 There are other alterative proofs that only uses inner product and norms, and doesn't make the assumeptions that $t\in \mathbb R$, since $t\in \mathbb C$ is also valid for certain $\mathcal H$, certain Hilbert spaces.
-In those Hilbert spaces, we have semi-inner product instead.
+In those Hilbert spaces, we have Sesquilinear-inner product instead.

 #### **Thm-2 | Inner Product is Continuous**